 The Superintendent recommends making these direct allocations to secondary schools for IB programs.
 The allocations are in addition to the overhead allocations made as part of each school's discretionary revenue allocations.
 Any positions allocated through IB are used to reduce the required Discretionary budget expenditures for positions.
-The projected revenue was based on the number of students successfully completing the IB examinations and/or IB diplomas in fiscal year 2017-2018.
-Once final scores have been received for fiscal year 2018-2019, allocations will be adjusted.
+The projected revenue was based on the number of students successfully completing the IB examinations and/or IB diplomas in fiscal year 2018-2019.
+Once final scores have been received for fiscal year 2019-2020, allocations will be adjusted.
 Each successful examination earns a school an additional 0.16 WFTE, and each diploma earns an additional 0.30 WFTE.

 Schools have been allocated 100% of the projected funds earned (IB WFTE x Base Student Allocation x District Cost Differential x 90%).
 The District appropriated 20% of each school's allocation to IB - Academically Disadvantaged - Project 5056 to comply with Florida Statute.
 This allocation is to be used to fund a portion of a teacher that will assist academically disadvantaged students prepare for more rigorous courses.
 After deducting the 20% for the academically disadvantaged, 7.50% was allocated to schools as a flex allocation in IB - Project 7055.
 The District then appropriated funds for projected bonuses and projected exams to IB - Bonuses & Exams - Project 5055.
 Any funds remaining after academically disadvantaged, flex allocation, bonuses, and exams were allocated as instructional units in IB - Project 7055.
-The initial allocations for fiscal year 2019-2020 are approximately \$103,000 in IB - Project 7055, \$36,000 in IB - Academically Disadvantaged - Project 5056, and \$42,000 in IB - Bonuses & Exams - Project 5055 for a total of \$0.2 million.
+The initial allocations for fiscal year 2020-2021 are approximately 0.11 million in IB - Project 7055, 0.04 million in IB - Academically Disadvantaged - Project 5056, and 0.04 million in IB - Bonuses & Exams - Project 5056, and 0.04 million in IB - Bonuses & Exams - Project 5056, and 0.04 million in IB - Bonuses & Exams - Project 5055 for a total of 0.19 million.